-Get in losers, we’re getting a Mean Girls: The Musical movie!
+Get in losers, we’re getting a musical rendition of the Mean Girls movie!
 That’s right, the iconic 2004 movie-turned-Broadway musical is returning to the big screen in a movie musical (meta, right?).
-The film, which will premiere on Paramount+, is being produced and written by Mean Girls and Mean Girls: The Musical creator Tina Fey.
-Keep reading for everything we know on the movie-turned-musical-turned-back-to-movie movie.
+The film, which will premiere in theatres, is being produced and written by Mean Girls and Mean Girls: The Musical creator Tina Fey.
+Keep reading for everything we know on the movie-turned-musical-turned-back-to-movie musical.

 “I’m very excited to bring Mean Girls back to the big screen,” Tina said in a statement in January 2020.
 “It’s been incredibly gratifying to see how much the movie and the musical have meant to audiences.
 I’ve spent 16 years with these characters now.
 They are my Marvel Universe and I love them dearly.”